Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 In the meantime, they will only feed us with various well-paid rumors

-In fact, all this talk is only relevant among specialists.
-And from what we think (ordinary people) about the adoption of this or that missile system into service, no one actually interests.
+In fact, all these conversations are appropriate only among specialists.
+And what we (ordinary people) think about the adoption of this or that missile system into service is of no interest to anyone.
 And this is actually correct.
-And then it will come to the point that "let's at the national vote" we will lamer choose what to adopt and what not.
+Otherwise, it will come to the point that "let's use a nationwide vote" to lamely choose what to adopt into service and what not.

 1. +5